Disclaimers: See Part 1

 "Don't become all Mercury on me, Ri."
 Iona grinned.
-"You told me that the necklace is a farewell gift, yet you had no knowledge of the Conqueror's plan to leave.
-So how can it be a farewell present?"
+"You told me the necklace is a farewell gift, yet you had no knowledge of the Conqueror's plan to leave for combat.
+So, how can it be a farewell present?"

 "What?"
 Iona stopped again, letting Ri's arm go.

-"I leave for Athens in Junius."
+"I depart for Athens in Junius."
 Ri said sadly.

-"That's a moon away.
-Did the Conqueror impart this to you last night?"
-Iona was glum.
+"That's a moon away."
+Iona became glum.
+"The Conqueror imparted this to you last night?"

-The younger blonde became angry.
+The younger blonde got angry.
 "You knew that long and you're now telling me this?
 I thought we were friends?"

 "I wanted to inform you first out of everyone in the castle.
-I didn't, because Milady enjoined this to me in confidence.
-It wasn't until I broke it with Prince Lyceus, that-"
+I didn't, because Milady had enjoined this to me in confidence.
+It wasn't till I broke it with Prince Lyceus that-"

-Ri put her hands on Iona's upper arms.
+Ri placed her hands on Iona's upper arms.
 "We had breakfast yesterday morning.
-I was really troubled in his presence about my leave, that is the only excuse I have for telling him, but now that our Lord knows what I'd done, she do not care who I reveal it to."
+I was really troubled in his presence about my leaving.
+That's the only excuse I have for telling him, and Milady found out.
+However, now by our Lord knowing what I'd done, she do not care who I reveal it to."

 "The Conqueror is cognizant of everything."
 Iona giggled, wiping a tear from under her eye.

 "Yeah, she is."
-Ri concurred, pushing her anger at the Prince for informing the Conqueror, to the side.
-"Are you mad at me, or do you forgive me?"
+Ri concurred, pushing her anger at the Prince for apprising the Conqueror to the side.
+"Are you mad at me, or do I have your forgiveness?"

 Iona smiled brightly.
-"You're like a sister to me and I hope you feel the same way too.
-I thought you deliberately kept this from me and told the Prince, because you trusted him over me.
-Now that I know the truth of your reasons, yes I forgive you, but I am going to miss you."
+"You're like a sister to me and I hope you feel the same way, too.
+I surmised that you deliberately kept this from me and told the Prince, 'cause you trusted him over me.
+I know the truth of your reasons now, so yes, I forgive you.
+But I am going to miss you."

 "Honestly."
 Ri swore.
 "Corinth is my home."